StewartLynch/Dev-Dynamic-Appplication-Message-Alerts/docs/index.md

 ### New Static Properties

+If you are going to perform a check on the version of the app that the user is running, or the version of iOS that they have installed, you will need to create two more static properties in your AppService class.

 1. In **AppService**, create a new static property called `appVersion`.
 To obtain this you can access the Bundle.main.infodictonary, providing the key "CFBundleShortVersionString" and cast it as a String.
 The infoDictonary must also be unwrapped

 ```swift